fiware-austria/iot-frontend/README.md

 * Int/Integer
 * Float
-* String
+* String/Text
 * Date

-* Location or geo:point (expects a comma separated pair of float values (e.g. "43.223,56.443") that will be translated into a GeoJSON `Point` type)
+* Location/geo:point (expects a comma separated pair of float values (e.g. "43.223,56.443") that will be translated into a GeoJSON `Point` type)

 # Transmitting Sensor Data